CreatorDev/openwrt-old/README.md

     $ sudo miniterm.py /dev/ttyUSB0 -b 115200

-## Instructions for putting root filesystem on usb and booting from usb drive
+## Boot from USB
-Firstly you need to format USB drive into ext4 parition.
+As a first step, you need to format USB drive into ext4 parition.
 Partition your media with one big ext4 partion (use dos partition table)
 You can check the partition number by following way:

 `$ mount | grep /media
 /dev/sdx1 on /media/user/43e3311e-7b95-4693-bfcd-b07fa4590a0d type ext4 (rw,nosuid,nodev,uhelper=udisks2)`